SatelliteShorelines/CoastSeg/README.md

 9. Open `data` folder in CoastSeg Directory to View Downloads

 - Downloads are organized by ROI id and labeled with the date and time they were downloaded
-- @ todo add a screenshot

 ## How to Load Configs

 - @todo add a screenshot of a sample config
 - only `.geojson` files can be loaded as configs
 - Save a config file with `Save Config` button
-- @ todo link to wiki with Guide on how to save/ load configs

 ## How to Save Your Drawings to Geojson